OfficialKingJulian/Useful-Batch/readme.markdown

-# my Windows 10 rice
+# my Windows 10 rice // scripts

 Some useful windows dotfiles and/or batch scripts I use on the daily.